rmrschub/igraphstore/README.md

 # igraphstore
-A simple GraphStore wrapper for Jena TDB and Jena Fuseki
+A simple GraphStore interface and its implementation for Jena TDB and Jena Fuseki.